dell/csm-docs/content/docs/authorization/configuration/powerscale/_index.md

 ## Configuring PowerScale CSI Driver with CSM for Authorization

-Given a setup where Kubernetes, a storage system, and the CSM for Authorization Proxy Server are deployed, follow the steps below to configure the CSI Drivers to work with the Authorization sidecar:
+Given a setup where Kubernetes, a storage system, and the CSM for Authorization Proxy Server are deployed, follow these steps to configure the CSI Drivers to work with the Authorization sidecar:

 1. Apply the secret containing the token data into the driver namespace.
 It's assumed that the Kubernetes administrator has the token secret manifest saved in `/tmp/token.yaml`.